gitsforvikki/React-hooks/README.md

 useEffect(callback, []) hook invokes the callback right after mounting when the input element has already been created in DOM.

 callback function of the useEffect(callback, []) is the right place to access inputRef.current because it is guaranteed that the DOM is constructed.

+### 4. Summary
+useRef() hook creates references.

+Calling const reference = useRef(initialValue) with the initial value returns a special object named reference.
+The reference object has a property current: you can use this property to read the reference value reference.current, or update reference.current = newValue.

+Between the component re-renderings, the value of the reference is persisted.

+Updating a reference, contrary to updating state, doesn't trigger component re-rendering.

+References can also access DOM elements.
+Assign the reference to ref attribute of the element you'd like to access: <div ref={reference}>Element</div> — and the element is available at reference.current after the component mounting.

+Want to improve your React knowledge further?
+Follow A Simple Explanation of React.useEffect().

+Challenge: write a custom hook useEffectSkipFirstRender() that works as useEffect(), only that it doesn't invoke the callback after initial rendering (Hint: you need to use useRef()).
+Share your solution in a comment below!